Shawnee, Oklahoma: Connecting Pottawatomie County to the Skies

 Airports near Shawnee

-What airport serves Shawnee, Oklahoma?
+What is the primary airport for general aviation in Shawnee, Oklahoma?